 - Schedule photos, links, and short videos.

-- Insights: You can look at condensed reports on your Facebook Page’s activity.
+- View condensed reports on your Facebook Page’s activity (Insights).

-- Target: You can now target your Boosted Posts based on gender, age, location, and interest categories.
+- Target Boosted Posts based on gender, age, location, and interest categories.

-And this all happens on your iOS or Android smartphone anywhere you find time to do it!
+And all of this happens on your iOS or Android smartphone wherever you find time to do it!
 This is a specialty app for Facebook only, but it really allows you to go deep into this one account.